-Always remember to plan the arrival so that it does not represent a chaos, we recommend you to book in advance the Rome airport to city transfer through Uptransfer a safe, fast and reliable way to get to your hotel and start the fun.
-The travel from the main Rome Airport (Fiumicino) to city center takes approx. 30km and takes 50 minutes.
+Always remember to plan the arrival so that it does not represent chaos, we recommend you to book in advance the Rome airport to city transfer through Uptransfer a safe, fast and reliable way to get to your hotel and start the fun.
+The travel from the main Rome Airport (Fiumicino) to the city center takes approx. 30km and takes 50 minutes.

-From December 2 to January 6, the Piazza Navona is filled with stalls selling Christmas decorations, handicrafts, typical sweets and the socks that Befana, a witch, takes to Italian children on January 6.
+From December 2 to January 6, Piazza Navona is filled with stalls selling Christmas decorations, handicrafts, typical sweets and the socks that Befana, a witch, takes to Italian children on January 6.
 They can be full of candy or charcoal, depending on how the child has behaved.

 For Catholics, Christmas is the celebration of the birth of Jesus, so the Catholic church in its main headquarters dresses up during December.

-However, even if your religion is different or you do not have a particular belief it is worth visiting the main churches of Rome to see the mangers (The scene of the birth of Jesus).
-Undoubtedly, that of the St. Peter’s Square is the favorite and it´s open between December 7 and January 6.
+However, even if your religion is different or you do not have a particular belief, it is still worth visiting the main churches of Rome to see the Nativity scene(The scene of the birth of Jesus), also known as Presepe, or Crèche.

 New Year in Italian style

 The main dish of New Year’s Eve is the lenticchie with zampone, which means lentils with a special pork sausage wrapped in its own leg.
 Lentils are a dinner dish, and it is said that they bring money for the coming year.

 After dinner, the most typical New Year’s Eve in Rome is to attend one of the free concerts in the capital and see the fireworks.
 The most remarkable free concerts are the Circus Massimo and the Fori Imperiali but there are many more meeting points in the capital on New Year’s Eve.
 In the Plaza del Quirinale, as every year, the classical music concert counts with the presence of the President of the Italian Republic himself.